Parcel Delivery Management Services, from The Whistl Group visit parcels website

 A survey by Useproof found that customers now value personalisation more than speed when it comes to customer service, 59% voted for personalisation, while 53% voted for speed.

 Moreover, with consumers becoming accustomed to personalisation from platforms such as Netflix, YouTube and Amazon, they increasingly expect the same from mid-market merchants.
-A survey of 1,000 US adults by Epsilon and GBH Insights found that the vast majority of respondents, 80%, demand personalisation from retailers.
+A survey of 1,000 US adults by Epsilon and GBH Insights found that 80% of respondents demand personalisation from retailers.

 But how can you personalise your customer service?
-A sensible starting point is having the technical infrastructure in places, such as a CRM and CEM, to gather rich information on consumers’ preferences and pain points.
+A sensible starting point is to have the technical infrastructure in place, such as a CRM and a CEM, to gather rich information about consumers’ preferences and pain points.
 If a customer prefers a particular contact channel, then ensure they are responded to there.
 By analysing your customers’ buying patterns, you can make popular questions about their preferred product categories more visible in the self-serve section, and promote this via email.

 Customers appreciate proactivity

-By harnessing predictive data, retailers and their customer service agents can proactively identify potential issues before they impact the consumer.
-For example, at Parcelhub, part of the Whistl Group, they offer a delivery management solution called Proactive Tracking Support, in which their technology carefully analyses each parcel’s journey.
-If an issue happens during the delivery route, such as a bad address being entered during checkout, a misrouted parcel or ‘customer not in’, this generates a ticket for Parcelhub’s customer service team to act on, to alert the retailer and if possible, ensure the delivery issue is rectified.
-This proactivity minimises the likelihood of a customer having to make a WISMO (Where Is My Order?) query, saving the retailers time and money, and the consumer a lot of hassle.
+By harnessing predictive data, retailers and their customer service agents can proactively identify potential issues before they affect consumers.
+Whistl Parcels offers a delivery management solution called Proactive Tracking Support, in which their technology carefully analyses each parcel’s journey.
+If an issue occurs during the delivery route, such as an incorrect address entered at checkout, a misrouted parcel, or ‘customer not in’, the customer service team will address it, alert the retailer, and, if possible, ensure the issue is rectified.
+This proactivity minimises the likelihood that a customer will need to make a WISMO (Where Is My Order?) query, saving retailers time and money and consumers a lot of hassle.

-Another method of proactivity is for your contact centre team to use AI technology to monitor a customer’s voice and text communications to pre-populate contextually relevant response information that the agent can be ready with, ensuring resolutions are reached faster and with the correct information.
+Another proactive method is for your contact centre team to use AI technology to monitor a customer’s voice and text communications and pre-populate contextually relevant response information, so the agent is ready with the right information and can reach resolutions faster.

 Getting customer service right

 As outlined in this article, customers really value their time, demand consistency and expect you to serve them on their terms.
-At Whistl we help retailers make customer service their competitive advantage, by providing tailored contact centre solutions to either compliment as an extension of the team, or replace existing customer service departments.
+At Whistl, we help retailers make customer service their competitive advantage by providing tailored contact centre solutions to either complement or replace existing customer service departments.
 With a tailored solution based on your business needs, we help support the customer experience, allowing your business to focus on core competencies.
 Our experienced team of contact centre agents have a unique perspective on the customer journey and the ever-changing demands consumers place on businesses across a broad range of different industry sectors.

 Discuss your retail customer service needs, with a Contact Centre specialist.